It's the moment we've all been anticipating. What we in finance have been building up to all year: year-end close.

 Automate as much of the process as possible

 Year-end close is often characterized by long days of tedious manual work - but it doesn’t have to be.
 Distributed spend management software automates the reconciliation process in most major accounting systems.
-Integrations with QuickBooks, NetSuite, Intacct, and Xero allow purchase data to be automatically passed through to your accounting software in real time.
+Integrations with QuickBooks, NetSuite, and Intacct allow purchase data to be automatically passed through to your accounting software in real time.

 This means that manual data entry is a thing of the past.
 Transaction data is transmitted to your accounting system, correctly coded.
 By taking over the grunt work, automation software allows your team members to focus their energy on more valuable tasks.